 Think back to all the times you’ve called a company for help or typed questions into an online help box.
-The people you dealt with could have been working at home, which gives you some idea of the kind of work you might be doing.
+The people you dealt with could’ve been working at home, which gives you some idea of the kind of work you might be doing.

 How Much Could You Get Paid?

 As a Convergys “anywhere agent,” you take customer calls and provide other services for large corporations.
-Although they don’t like to name the corporations they work for, they say they have clients in these industries:
+Although the company don’t like to name the corporations it staffs for, it says it has clients in these industries:

 - Cable & satellite